AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/ditaval-editor.md

 To invoke the Smart Catalog, place the cursor at the end of any property definition and enter "<".
 The editor will show a list of all valid XML elements that you can insert at that location.

 ![](images/ditaval-source-view-new.png)

+## Working with DITAVAL files in the Assets UI

+You can also create a DITAVAL file from the Assets UI.
+The steps to create a new DITAVAL topic are as follows:

+1. In the Assets UI, navigate to the location where you want to create the DITAVAL file.

+1. Select **Create** \> **DITA Topic**.

+1. On the Blueprint page, select DITAVAL file template and select **Next**.

+1. On the Properties page, specify the **Title** and **Name** for the DITAVAL file.

+    >[!NOTE]
+    >
+    > The name is automatically suggested based on the Title of your file.
+If you want to manually specify the file name, then ensure that the Name does not contain any spaces, apostrophe, or braces and ends with .ditaval.

+1. Select **Create**.

+    The Topic Created message appears.

+You can choose to open the DITAVAL file for editing in the DITAVAL editor, or the save the topic file in the Adobe Experience Manager repository.

+Perform the following steps to edit an existing DITAVAL file:

+1. In the Assets UI, navigate to the DITAVAL file that you want to edit.

+1. To get an exclusive lock on the file, select the file and select **Check Out**.

+1. Select the file and select **Edit** to open the file in Adobe Experience Manager Guides DITAVAL editor.